Autumn Colours of Japan | Sisterhood Womens Travel

 Visit to Kawaguchiko Music Forest

-Enjoy and relax with a visit to local hot springs
+Enjoy and relax with a visit to the local hot springs

 Visit the tea fields of Shizuoka to experience "tea massaging"